awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-instance-weighting.md

 + When modifying existing instance weights, Amazon EC2 Auto Scaling will launch or terminate instances to reach your desired capacity based on the new weights\.
 + If you remove an instance type, any running instances of that instance type will continue to have their last updated weight values, even though the instance type has been removed\.

-## Add or Modify Weights for Your Auto Scaling Group<a name="add-weights"></a>
+## Add or modify weights for your Auto Scaling group<a name="add-weights"></a>

 You can add weights to an existing Auto Scaling group, or to a new Auto Scaling group as you create it\.
 You can also update an existing Auto Scaling group to define new configuration options \(Spot/On\-Demand usage, Spot allocation strategy, instance types\)\.
 If you change how many Spot or On\-Demand Instances you want, Amazon EC2 Auto Scaling gradually replaces existing instances to match the new purchase options\.

 Before creating Auto Scaling groups using instance weighting, we recommend that you become familiar with launching groups with multiple instance types\.
-For more information and additional examples, see [Auto Scaling Groups with Multiple Instance Types and Purchase Options](asg-purchase-options.md)\.
+For more information and additional examples, see [Auto Scaling groups with multiple instance types and purchase options](asg-purchase-options.md)\.

 The following examples show how to use the AWS CLI to add weights when you create Auto Scaling groups, and to add or modify weights for existing Auto Scaling groups\.
 You can configure a variety of parameters in a JSON file, and then reference the JSON file as the sole parameter for your Auto Scaling group\.